 Soil and Plant Scientists

-If you’re comfortable with working in the soil, you can choose to become a soil and plant scientist.
+If you’re comfortable working in the soil, you can become a soil and plant scientist.
 People from this profession work in the environmental sustainability field.
 Being a soil & plant scientist, you are responsible for increasing efficiency while boosting the security of agricultural establishments.

 A soil and planet scientist is a solo roller as all other professionals in this sector work on their own developing research methods.
 Moreover, several institutions need soil and plant scientists, such as federally funded organizations and universities that monitor the agro-industry.

-- Qualification: A bachelor’s degree in botany, plant conservation, biology, or other relevant fields for those seeking this type of position.
+- Qualification: A bachelor’s degree in botany, plant conservation, biology, or other relevant fields for those seeking this position.

 - Work Environment: Mostly outdoors